mrkjse/sentiment_analysis_model/README.md

 These are some of the features of this solution that make it (almost) production-ready:

-- The solution is **Dockerised** ensuring that it is machine-agnostic and can be ran on any Cloud platform (eg GCP Cloud Function, GCP Kubernetes Engine, serverless platforms...)
+- The solution is **Dockerised** ensuring that it can be ran on any Cloud platform (eg GCP Cloud Function, GCP Kubernetes Engine, serverless platforms...)
-- The training pipeline was also designed in a way similar to how **Vertex AI Pipelines** are designed: Each component **is its own script** that can **run on a container**
+- The training pipeline was also designed in a way similar to how **Vertex AI Pipelines** are designed

 ```bash
 ├── sentiment_analysis_model